veenaypatil/Vaccine-Slot-Info/README.md

 CLI to check for Covid Vaccine appointments pincode or district wise and get notified on WhatsApp/Telegram.

 ### Pre-requisites
-1. Python 3.6+
+1. Python 3.6+ , you can install it from  https://www.python.org/downloads/
 2. Either Telegram Account
 3. Or Twilio Free Trail Account for whatsapp notification

 ### Telegram Bot Configuration
 1. On Telegram, search @BotFather, click on START button or send `/start` message
-2. Send `newbot` message and follow the instructions to set the name and username for your bot
+2. Send `/newbot` message and follow the instructions to set the name and username for your bot
 3. You will receive a token to access HTTP API, this token is your `TELEGRAM_BOT_TOKEN`
+4. Goto your bot name in Telegram and send `/start` message
-4. To get your chatId Open a new tab in browser, enter `https://api.telegram.org/bot<token>/getUpdates` You will get the response as
+5. To get your chatId Open a new tab in browser, enter `https://api.telegram.org/bot<token>/getUpdates` You will get the response as
     ```
     "ok":true,"result":[{"update_id":334363465,